 Drop a Low Pendant in the Bathroom

-Most run-of-the-mill apartments have only overhead lighting in the bathroom, which is less than ideal for getting ready in the morning—especially if the space is low on natural light.
-To make your bathroom lighting more dimensional, add funky sconces flanking the vanity mirror, or, if you're looking for a more space-saving solution, try hanging a low pendant from the ceiling to come down to the height where a sconce would be.
+Most run-of-the-mill apartments have only overhead lighting in the bathroom, which is less than ideal for getting ready in the morning—especially if the room is low on natural light.
+To make your bathroom lighting more dimensional, add funky sconces flanking the vanity mirror.
+If you're looking for a more space-saving solution, try styling a low pendant that hangs at the standard height of a sconce.

 Add a Variety of Light Sources

 Hang a Picture Light

 Picture lights are traditionally used to showcase paintings or library shelves, but they can double as a reading sconce if hung directly over a banquette or chair.
-Best of all, a picture light will instantly elevate your space and make it look more expensive than it actually is, and we consider that a win.
+Best of all, a picture light will instantly elevate your space and make it look more expensive—and we consider that a win.
+Cozy up to the light's soft glow when you're going for a moody vibe.

 Hide a Lamp in a Bookcase

 If you're short on space, hide a smaller lamp in a bookcase.
 "A small lamp can be nestled on a bookshelf or inside a cabinet to add highlights and whimsy," Dumais mentions.
-It will also add dimension to your lighting plan without overtaking a surface like a credenza or a side table.
-Pick a lamp that's a little sculptural and interesting so it will look perfectly in its place on the shelves.
+It will also add dimension to your lighting plan without overtaking the surfaces on your credenza or side tables.
+Pick a lamp that's a little sculptural and interesting to look like a piece of art on the shelves.